Scientific name: Asparagus Densiflorus 'sprengerii'

 - Brown edges on foliage and dropping leaves: This can occur when the compost has been allowed to dry out.
 Asparagus Ferns don’t like inconsistent watering, so increase watering frequency but don’t allow the plant to sit in water or become saturated.
 Dry air can also be a culprit; your plant won’t like being near a heat source, air conditioner or draught.

 - Yellowing foliage: If the plant isn’t dropping leaves, but is yellowing, the possible causes are that temperature might be too high or the plant isn’t getting enough light.
+Other causes can included overwatering or consistently soggy soil.
+Check how wet your soil is, and if wet, allow to dry out at least 75% of the way before watering again.
+Click for more on Identifying Over vs Underwatering.

 - Pests: Incorrect care and lack of humidity are the main reasons pests may appear, red spider mite, mealy bugs and scale are ones to be particularly aware of in warm, dry conditions.
 Keeping the humidity up is the main deterrent, but if pests are present, this houseplant can be treated with insecticidal soap or neem oil.
 Repeat weekly and keep plant in isolation until completely pest-free.
 You can trim the plant back to the base and start over if bugs are persistent.
+Click for more on Identifying and treating Pests.

 Plant collapse: This is often caused by root rot as a result of prolonged overwatering, especially in winter.